-Third Premier League manager to go: who are the favourites?
+Eighth Premier League manager to go: Who are the favourites?

-Although we are only at the start of the Premier League season; Scott Parker and Thomas Tuchel have already lost their jobs, and there are a few other managers whose jobs aren’t so secure.
+As we return from the World Cup break, Scott Parker, Thomas Tuchel, Bruno Lage, Steven Gerrard, Ralph Hasenhuttl and Frank Lampard have already lost their jobs (with Graham Potter also leaving), and there are a few other managers whose jobs aren’t so secure.

 - Premier League Winner Odds 22/23: Outright betting odds for the EPL title